brhoades/blag/_drafts/my-first-markov-chain-bot.markdown

 History
 ----------
-Back around 2006, some friends and I had an IRC bot which we lovingly named superborg.
-Superborg stored text it received from the channels it occupied into a flatfile.
-After a while, he would randomly respond to a message with a cobbled together phrase from those stored messages.
-So, wanting to make him as smart as possible, we loaded him up with Shakespeare, Wikipedia, and some questionable content.
+Back around 2006, some friends and I had an IRC bot that we lovingly named superborg.
+Superborg would join channels and log any text it saw into a flatfile.
+After a while, it would randomly respond to a message with a cobbled together phrase from those stored messages.
+Typically, those phrases sounded incoherent, but every once in a while it would randomly create a real gem.
+In our excitement with superborg's learning, we loaded it up hundreds of megabytes of Shakespeare, Wikipedia, and old speech transcripts.

-After a while, superborg would get bogged down; his responses would slow and become ncreasingly schizophrenic.
-Although I knew he was open source and even had experience in C, I was quite green.
-The idea of objects terrified me, so looking into how superborg ticked was I was new to programming at the time, and algorithms were beyond me--- hell, objects confused me.
-So when I delved into [seeborg](https://github.com/hmage/seeborg)'s source code, I ran the other way.
-The bot's idea stuck with me for many years.
+Superborg got really bogged down; its responses slowed and they became increasingly schizophrenic.
+Although I knew superborg was open source and even had experience in C, I was quite green.
+Objects and algorithms were words to me, so when I delved into [seeborg](https://github.com/hmage/seeborg)'s source code, I ran the other way.
+However, the bot's idea stuck with me for many years.

 Markov Chains
 -------------
 Seeborg came up in a discussion with [Nathan Jarus](http://nathanjar.us/) in November 2013.
-Nate had started a project which aimed to make an IRC bot using the same underlying algorithm as seeborg, [Markov chains](https://en.wikipedia.org/wiki/Markov_chain).
-This was the same algorithm which powered seeborg (although I wasn't sure of this at the time).
+Nate had started a project a while before this conversation which aimed to make an IRC bot using the same underlying algorithm as seeborg, [Markov chains](https://en.wikipedia.org/wiki/Markov_chain).
+Markov chains have many, many applications which I won't even reference.
+I will instead explore a very specific niche where they can be used to generate speech.

-Markov chains and [Markov decision processes (MDPs)](https://en.wikipedia.org/wiki/Markov_decision_process) have many applications which I won't even scratch.
-I'll instead cover the absolute minimum that I needed to know in order to write [Markovirc](https://github.com/LinuxMercedes/markovirc).

 Markov chains, for the purposes of an IRC bot, are best represented by directional graphs.
-Each node in this graph will hold data (a "word") and each edge will have a number, (0, 1], representing the probability of that direction.
+Each node in this graph will hold data (a "word") and each edge will have a number, (0, 1], representing the probability of traversing this edge.
 Below is a visualization of a Markov chain with 3 nodes:

 {% raw %}
 <svg id="markov-chain" width="960" height="175"></svg>